verilator/verilator/docs/guide/exe_verilator.rst

    Rarely needed.
 Suppress an unknown Verilator option for an option that takes no additional arguments.
-This is used to allow scripts written with pragmas for a later version of Verilator to run under a older version.  e.g. :code:`-future0 option --option` would on older versions that do not understand :code:`--option` or :code:`+option` suppress what would otherwise be an invalid option error, and on newer versions that
+This is used to allow scripts written with pragmas for a later version of Verilator to run under an older version.  e.g. :code:`-future0 option --option` would on older versions that do not understand :code:`--option` or :code:`+option` suppress what would otherwise be an invalid option error, and on newer versions that